rich-p-rich/coffee-and-honey-p5/README.md

 ## Design and brand image
 I wanted to create a slightly warm or cosy image, and settled on the 'goldenrod' base colour as a midway point between coffee brown and the different shades of honey.

 I have chosen pictures that transmitted to me a warm and slightly vintage feel which I feel would be appropriate for a typical customer, who I imagine would be between 30 and late 50s (maybe older).

+As I struggled to find product images for the coffee and honey, I used OpenAI's Dall-E image creation functionality to generate product images appropriate to my website.
+All other product images are from Pexels and have been acknowledged with comments in the code.

 ## Homepage
-I designed the homepage to make the navigation basically redundant.
-Particularly on mobile, I wanted the customer to be able to choose their product and checkout via the shortest possible route; therefore links to the two product categories are listed at the very top of the page and allow the user to access the products directly, without going via the navigation.
+I designed the homepage to make the navigation redundant for customers who know what they want, and who want to checkout as quickly as possible.
+Particularly on mobile, I wanted the customer to be able to choose their product and checkout via the shortest possible route; therefore the two main product categories are listed at the very top of the page and allow the user to access the products directly, without going via the navigation.
 The navigation is of course still there and functional, but on mobile and tablet it is hopefully not necessary.

+## Checkout
+I made a couple of changes to the Boutique Ado format in order to streamline the checkout process for the customer:

+Firstly: users who are logged in and have a billing address will have the billing address prepopulated for them.
+As this is assumed to be the default shipping address, unless otherwise stated by the customer, this saves the customer time and repetitive entry of data which the shop already has stored.
+This is a good way to optimise the conversion rate.

+I took inspiration from two large corporations for two other features on the checkout page:

+- Address book: I find Amazon's address book incredibly useful, especially as I live abroad away from my family and many of my friends.
+I decided to integrate a similar functionality to my website project so that customers can ship the products as gifts, and save the address information for future purchases.

+- Pick up option: Lego's German site has the option to have your delivery shipped to a pick-up shop; as Coffee and Honey is imagined to be a local cafe, I thought this would be a realistic and useful feature to implement in the checkout.
+It also saves the customer money on shipping costs, which they might well spend in the cafe on food and drink.

 # Site Overview
-In this section, I focus on functionalties that were not present in the Boutique Ado project.
+In this section, I focus on other functionalties that were not present in the Boutique Ado project.

 ## Products: type and pricing
 Unlike the products on Boutique Ado, the prices of both coffee and honey are linked to their weight; therefore I set up the product model to allow for products with a straight-forward price class (as on Boutique Ado) and for products like mine where the price is linked to the weight (i.e. size).